- What is financial aid?

 - What kind of aid is available?

-- What is the priority date to turn in the FAFSA (Free Application for Federal Student Aid) and when is the last date to apply for aid?
+- What is the priority date to submit the FAFSA and when is the last date to apply for aid?

-- Do I need to reapply for financial aid every year?
+- How often do I need to reapply for financial aid?

 - What is “verification” and why was I selected?

-- How do I know if I am an independent student?
-Why do I have to provide my parents information?
+- How do I know whether I am a dependent or an independent student?

 - How can I accept my financial aid award?